BlockchainCommons/SmartCustodyBook/manuscript/01-riskmodel.md

 Alice’s setup has been changed enough that it may now have vulnerabilities that she didn’t previously think about.
 So, she puts a TODO item on her calendar to repeat this exercise in two months.

+***Other Peoples' Story:*** For further examples of using this risk modeling methodology see Ilya Evdokimov's ["Working with SmartCustody Risk Assessment Framework"](https://medium.com/@evdokimov.ilya/working-with-smartcustody-risk-assessment-framework-40ce82538eac) on _Medium_ and "The Frank Family Fund Example" in **Chapter Five** of this book.

 {pagebreak}

 ## Summary